original to The Matt Gonzalez Reader, May 29, 2019

 Notably, the population of Stockton in 1960 was under 90,000 (today it is over 300,000). https://en.wikipedia.org/wiki/Stockton,_California

-4 — Jack Farley is certain the fire house was in East Stockton.
-Both he, and Terry St. John who visited once, have seen recent images of the Pilgrim station and have not ruled it out.
-But definitive confirmation has not been found.
+2 — Jack Farley is certain the fire house was in East Stockton.
+Both he, and Terry St. John who visited once, have seen recent images of the Pilgrim station and believed it was the location, but could not say so definitively.
 One of the current owners, Rudi Blondia, has noted that “the firehouse was painted white early on.
 The paint was sandblasted off in 1974.
 So, it looked quite different from a visual perspective in 1958.”
+This might explain the hesitation Farley and St. John had in definitively identifying the location.
+When they viewed the Pilgrim station photos they were unaware the white exterior paint it had in 1958 had been removed.

 Thanks to Lisa Cooperman for identifying the Pilgrim location as the likely place the Firehaus first gathered.